• Skip to primary navigation

 lettuce wrap with chicken recipe

 The meat in these lettuce wraps is called nikumiso in Japanese.
-Typically, pork is more commonly used.
+For the Japanese classic way of making nikumiso, minced pork is more commonly used.
 I switched to chicken because I’m trying to limit the number of meals I eat with red meat (climate change).

 I won’t lie, the original pork version is just as good if not better.
 I’ll still eat it on occasion.